opentoonz/opentoonz_docs/source/installing_opentoonz.rst

 .. note:: All other builds appart from the ones downloaded from the official web site ARE NOT officially supported.

-It's possible to find the developers' "nightly" builds `here <https://github.com/opentoonz/opentoonz/releases/tag/nightly>`_, where you can test the latest features and bug fixes, as they are being included in OpenToonz.
+It's possible to find the developer's "nightly" builds `here <https://github.com/opentoonz/opentoonz/releases/tag/nightly>`_, where you can test the latest features and bug fixes, as they are being included in OpenToonz.

 .. note:: WARNING: Use at you own risk!
 This could potentially be a highly unstable build, so it is not adviced to use it in production environments.